servicemeshistio/icpvm/README.md

 ### Install kubectl

+`kubectl` gets installed automatically to `/usr/local/bin`.

-Install kubectl on the guest VM to run the command line tool.
+Just for reference: You can install `kubectl` on the guest VM from the inception container.

 ```
 cd /opt/ibm/icp3.1.2/cluster